What are blue-green algae?

 Some blue-green algae blooms can produce chemicals that are poisonous if swallowed by people, pets, or livestock.
 Other blooms can have no noticeable effect on pets or livestock.

-There are 2 types of toxins or poisons that can be produced by blue-green algae:
+There are several types of toxins or poisons that can be produced by blue-green algae.
+Here are 2 examples:

 - Neurotoxins: Affect the nervous and respiratory systems and can cause muscle tremors, stupor, staggering, rapid paralysis, breathing problems and, in extreme cases, death (mostly observed in livestock).
 Pets and livestock that die from this are usually found close to the body of water where they drank from.